-Ed Winship Musculoskeletal Physiotherapist, Practice PrincipalB.Sc(Physio), Master of Manual TherapyTitled Member of the Australian Physiotherapy Association (MAPA, MPAA)
+Ed Winship APA Titled Musculoskeletal Physiotherapist, Practice PrincipalB.Sc(Physio), Master of Manual TherapyTitled Member of the Australian Physiotherapy Association (MAPA, MPAA)

 Ed is the practice Principal of Belmont City Physiotherapy Clinic.
 He first graduated from Curtin University in 1995 and has worked extensively in private practice across a broad spectrum of clinical arenas.
 He has a Masters Degree in Manual Therapy from the University of Western Australia and is a titled member of the APA (Manipulative / Musculoskeletal Physiotherapist).
 He has wide ranging experience in the treatment of musculoskeletal disorders, work related and compensable injuries, and has worked directly with various sporting teams at both amateur and elite level.

-Ed enjoys passing on his knowledge to both patients and younger Physios alike, and has over the years been a Clinical Tutor for students of the Master of Clinical Physiotherapy program at Curtin University.
+Ed enjoys passing on his knowledge to both patients and younger Physios alike, and has previously been a Clinical Tutor for students of the Master of Clinical Physiotherapy program at Curtin University.
 He has a special interest in neck pain and headaches, lower limb biomechanical issues, and spinal pain.
-When he isn’t busy looking after everyone else, he is a keen cyclist and dabbles in the occasional triathlon for a bit of fun, so it should come as no surprise that he has a further interest in cycling related injuries.
-Ed loves travelling (when he can get away!) and spending time with his twin daughters.
+When he isn’t busy looking after everyone else, he is a keen cyclist and pretends to go to the gym every now and then, so it should come as no surprise that he has a further interest in cycling related injuries.
+Ed loves travelling (especially when he can get away with his bike!) and spending time with his family.

 After emigrating to Australia from South Africa with her family in 2000, Steph has become a dinky-di Aussie.
 She completed a Bachelor’s degree in Sport Science at the University of Western Australia before proceeding on to complete her Physiotherapy degree with Honours at The University of Notre Dame.
 Steph has a diverse range of interests within Physiotherapy and is passionate about helping patients journey from the acute stage of their injury, through treatment options, and on to exercise rehabilitation and final recovery.
 She strives to help patients regain their independence following injury and has a strong focus on actively managing patients’ functional goals.